Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - Automatic backup

 **Explanation:**
-"Software patching" and "Automatic backup" are correct.
+Software patching and Automatic backup are correct.
 RDS automates these tasks.
-"Unlimited resources" is incorrect; resources are not unlimited.
+Unlimited resources is incorrect; resources are not unlimited.
-"Cost savings" is incorrect; cost savings depend on usage.
+Cost savings is incorrect; cost savings depend on usage.

 ---